Home Easy Foundations for Programming Languages I — Introduction

 In most programming languages, types are “checked” in some way, either during compilation, or during execution.
 In compiler-time checking, we attempt to guarantee that each program phrases (expressions, declarations, etc.) defines an element of a type that is either specified explicitly as part of the program text, or determined implicitly by the way the program phrase is used.
 Run-time type checking performs similarly, but postpones the test until the program is executed.

-An important aspect of adopting a typed theory of programming languages is that untyped languages arise naturally as a special case of typed languages.
+An important aspect of adopting a typed theory of programming languages instead of an untyped one is that untyped languages arise naturally as a special case of typed languages.
 The main idea is that we could use a type \(untyped\) for all the untyped expressions of a language.
-If we have a typed language with integer type \(int\), float point type \(float\), and boolean type \(bool\), we can construct the associated \(untyped\) type using the following recursive type definition:
+Suppose we have a typed language with integer type \(int\), float point type \(float\), and boolean type \(bool\), we can construct the associated \(untyped\) type using the following recursive type definition:

 \[untyped ::= int \mid float \mid bool\]